Manoj-Kumar-Selvaraj/Azure_Developer_Associate_Prep/App-Services/README.md

 * You can also use `--sku B1` for Basic tier or `--sku S1` for Standard tier, depending on your needs.
 * If you want a Windows-based environment, omit `--is-linux`.
 * App service plan is regional, so it will be created in the same region as your resource group.
+* Since its regional, it wont be used for a app service created in different region.
 * App Service Plans can host multiple web apps, so you can scale your applications easily.
 * You can also scale up or down your App Service Plan later based on your needs.
 * You can use the `--number-of-workers` parameter to specify how many instances you want to run your app on.
 For example, `--number-of-workers 2` will create two instances of your app.( This is horizontal scaling, which is different from vertical scaling where you increase the resources of a single instance.)